-l-r: Julia Kolchinsky Dasbach, Murphy Fellow in Poetry; Ruth Yuste-Alonso, Murphy Fellow in Spanish; Lavinia Roberts, Murphy Fellow in Theatre
+l-r: Zach Brandner, Murphy Fellow in Spanish; Lavinia Roberts, Murphy Fellow in Theatre Arts; Colleen Mayo, Murphy Fellow in English

 The Murphy Fellows in Literature and Language are postdoctoral or post-MFA faculty members serving two- or three-year appointments in the departments of Theatre Arts, English, and Foreign Languages.
 These are dual positions: the Fellows teach in their home departments as well as assist the Murphy Scholars Program through informal advising, mentoring, and community-building.

-Lavinia Roberts, the Murphy Fellow in Theatre Arts and Dance, is a published and award-winning playwright, puppet designer, and educator.
+Murphy Fellow in Theatre Arts and Dance: Lavinia Roberts is a published and award-winning playwright, puppet designer, and educator.
 She has over 50 plays published with Applause Books, Big Dog Plays, Brooklyn Publishers, Heuer Publishing, Plays: The Drama Magazine for Young People, Pioneer Drama, Smith and Kraus, and others.
 Her work has been performed in all 50 states and internationally in 9 other countries.
 Her work has been featured in New York City at The Barrow Group Theatre, The Center at West Park, Emerging Artist Theatre, HERE Arts Center, The Kraine Theatre, Metropolitan Playhouse, New York University, The Players Theatre, Roy Arias Studios, Theatre for the New City, The Wild Project, and other spaces.
 She has directed her work in New York City at The Sheen Center, The Bushwick Starr, Dixon Place, The Tank, The Brick, and The Secret Theatre.
 Her educational resource book, A Little Drama; Playful Activities for Young Children, is published with Redleaf Press.